ut-ims-robotics/ros_training/source/day5/moveit_config.rst

-MoveIt Configuration package
+MoveIt configuration package
 ============================
-Now that we have a urdf-file describing our robot, we can use MoveIt Setup Assistant to generate all the configuration files needed to make our robot work with MoveIt.
+Now that we have a URDF-file describing our robot, we can use MoveIt Setup Assistant to generate all the configuration files needed to make our robot work with MoveIt.

 Working with MoveIt Setup Assistant
 -----------------------------------